 - Optimize and compress the image losslessly to retain the maximum details and EXIP data

-- And lastly, retain the original image backup to revert back if anything goes wrong
+- And lastly, retain the original image backup to revert if anything goes wrong

 Scheduling a Clean-up in WP-Optimize

 The automatic clean-up scheduling option is available under the Settings menu.
-We can also select the option to retain the data up to a certain time period like 1 week or 2 weeks etc. Once the retention period is surpassed, the data is can be deleted with manual clean up or scheduling options.
+We can also select the option to retain the data for a specific period, like one week or two weeks, etc. Once the retention period is surpassed, we can delete the data with manual clean-up or scheduling options.

-You can schedule the clean-up for database table for daily, weekly, fortnightly, and monthly.
-And also select the database tables that you need to clean-up per schedule.
-Though the scheduling feature is BETA, it works flawlessly and helps in auto-maintenance of WordPress DB.
+You can schedule the clean-up for the database table for daily, weekly, fortnightly, and monthly.
+And also, select the database tables you need to clean up per schedule.
+Though the scheduling feature is BETA, it works flawlessly and helps automatically maintain WordPress DB.

 Video demo of WP-Optimize Plugin Setting

-Watch the setup by step video tutorial of WP-Optimize set up for database and image optimization.
-There are also options to enable/disable the comments as well as trackbacks under the Settings tab.
+Watch the step-by-step video tutorial of the WP-Optimize setup for database and image optimization.
+There are also options to enable/disable the comments and trackbacks under the Settings tab.

 What’s Next in the #WordPressBlog series?

 Now that we’ve learned how to optimize the WordPress database and media library.
-Next, we are going to learn how to set up the free WordPress Photon for images CDN without using the JetPack plugin.
+Next, we will learn how to set up the free WordPress Photon for images CDN without using the JetPack plugin.